TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Do something so that we don't lose work in playtesting mode
+- fix Common state crash

+- numeric cohices for the item shop?

+- drop all mags on dropping a weapon
+- Let the character see a little behind it
+	- Simply a disk overlay over the stencil
+		- Radius would be specified by mode rules

+- Automatically pick the bought weapon
+	- currently it is held into eq if something different is held, I think

 - bind h to buy menu
+	- or something else

 - see if bilmer and vindicator have better intervals at 64hz
 - let q also look for the bomb if the hotbar empty